On the fourth of July, there was a debate in the EU on US citizen-based taxation, FATCA, and the consequences for US persons in Europe.

 The representative of the EU Council Karoline Edtstadler and EU Commission Member Věra Jourová responded.
 Jourová stated that individual countries had come to an intergovernmental agreement (IGA) on FATCA with the US and that the EU was never asked to make agreements on behalf of all European countries.
 Therefore, there wasn’t much that could be done.

 Furthermore, the legality did not seem an issue when viewed in light of the GDPR (General Data Protection Regulation).

 Edtstadler stated that it is not the role of the EU to examine or question US tax policies such as Residence Based Taxation.
 Edtstadler also indicated to see a legal basis for the exchange of information.

 Americans Overseas followed the debate closely and is in touch with EU Member Sophie in ‘t Veld constantly.
 Although the commission so far does not seem inclined to intervene the positive outtake is that these problems are increasingly reaching the political limelight.
-The group of Accidental Americans has breached a next barrier by grabbing the attention of the EU commission.
+The group of Accidental Americans has breached the next barrier by grabbing the attention of the EU Commission.

 Americans Overseas remains in close contact with national and EU representatives to keep on pursuing the task of informing all involved (political) parties of the challenges faced by Accidental Americans in the hopes of change.

-The full length 37 minute video of the debate can be seen here .
-We have made shorter version of 5,5 minutes that can be viewed below with the highlights:
+The full-length 37-minute video of the debate can be seen here.
+We have made a shorter version of 5,5 minutes that can be viewed below with the highlights: